jooyounggkim/jooyounggkim.github.io/_pages/about.md

 My general research interests include footwear biomechanics, running-related injuries, and sprinting mechanics.
 Check out some of the
 [projects](https://alcantarar.github.io/projects/) I've been working on or [follow me](https://twitter.com/Ryan_Alcantara_) on twitter!
 <br>
-Recently, I've become interested in research software, developing [dryft](https://github.com/alcantarar/dryft#dryft), an open source python/MATLAB package to process force-measuring treadmill data.
+I've become interested in research software, developing [dryft](https://github.com/alcantarar/dryft#dryft), an open source python/MATLAB package to process force-measuring treadmill data.
+I also recently led a [Git/GitHub workshop for researchers](https://www.ryan-alcantara.com/projects/p90_Github_Tutorial_for_researchers/) at the 2020 American Society of Biomechanics annual meeting.
 <br>
 When I'm not working, I enjoy running, snowboarding, playing Dungeons & Dragons, and helping researchers with their programming problems.